kvprashant/proposals/README.md

 2. Deploy on Heroku

-You may use a buildpack to deploy on to Heroku
+You may use a buildpack to deploy on to Heroku.
+Check the [thirdparty-buildpack](https://github.com/jordansissel/heroku-buildpack-meteor) for Meteor